 Meridian 98‘s swanky rooftop lounge—located at Sonesta Bee Cave Austin—is a great spot to grab a bite and drink in Bee Cave while you gaze out over the Hill Country.
-Don’t miss their everyday happy hour from 4 to 10 p.
+Don’t miss their daily happy hour from 4 to 6 p.m.

 Another favorite tucked in the Hill Country Galleria is Chisos Grill.
 Opened in 2011, this Southwestern style restaurant locally sources all meat used in their dishes.
 The concept was created based on the owners travels from Texas to New Mexico.
 We recommend starting off with a house margarita while perusing the menu.
 Some of our favorite dishes include the Chicken Fried Chicken, Catfish with Grits, and the Brisket Cobb Salad.

 For a truly unique experience, check out Jules Design Bar.
 This bar, but also boutique, offers design and retail therapy, all while sipping on a delicious craft cocktail.
 The interior of the bar is chic and luxurious with chandeliers, sofa-style seating, and beautiful glassware.